Tyron-patterns/real-estate-portfolio-analysis/README.md

 ## TL;DR
 End-to-end analysis of a real residential real estate portfolio, originally tracked and explored in Excel, then validated with SQL and fully modeled in Power BI.
 The project focuses on understanding long-term performance, occupancy dynamics, tenant behavior, cost and tax structure, and the impact of COVID, using descriptive and exposure-aware metrics rather than causal claims.

+**Privacy note**: All data used in this analysis have been anonymized and aggregated in accordance with basic data governance principles.
+No information allows for the identification of individual tenants or specific properties.

-Project Scope
+## Project Scope

 ### Overview